dscripka/openWakeWord/README.md

 You can try an online demo of the included pre-trained models via HuggingFace Spaces [right here!](https://huggingface.co/spaces/davidscripka/openWakeWord).

-Note that real-time detection of a microphone stream can occassionally behave strangely in Spaces.
+Note that real-time detection of a microphone stream can occasionally behave strangely in Spaces.
 For the most reliable testing, perform a local installation as described below.

 # Installation & Usage